datagrok-ai/public/help/overview/export.md

 When saving in **Excel format**, each open table is saved as a separate sheet.

-When saving in **presentation** format, it will be Power Point presentation containing screenshots of all tables and all added viewers to open tables.
+A PowerPoint presentation will contain screenshots of all tables and all viewers added to open tables.

-See Also:
+See also:

   * [Projects](../overview/project.md)
   * [Layout](../visualize/view-layout.md)
   * [Viewers](../visualize/viewers.md)